bbtgnn/GTL/README.md

 ```
 .
 │
 ├── GTL			# CORE FOLDER, don't touch
 │   └── ...
 │
+├── GTL_main.py		# This is the file to run to generate the font
+├── GTL_params.py	# Here you'll set some minor (but important) parameters
 ├── GTL_syntax.py	# Here you'll set the syntax
-├── GTL_params.py        # Here you'll set some minor (but important) parameters
-├── GTL_main.py          # This is the file to run to generate the font
 │
-├── LICENSE              # …
-├── README.md            # …
+├── test_letters	# Here's a sample of some letters ready to use
+│   └── ...
 │
-└── test_letters         # Here's a sample of some letters ready to use
+├── LICENSE		# Ignore
+├── README.md		# Ignore
+└── readme_images	# Ignore
     └── ...
 ```